keesbroenink/Kate/README.md

 on a different thread and the microservice will handle them in callback methods enabled by Kate.
 The microservice developer will be responsible to handle the response but Kate will help with convenience utilities to send messages and to remember requests when the developer has a need for them.
-Services that have no outbound needs (do not call other services) will probably not implement a callback for the response.
+Services that have no outbound needs (do not call other services) will not implement response callbacks.
 The original caller of the service will implement the callback and operate on the response, possibly by delivering the response to the original webclient.

 The Kate architecture is fully compliant with a multi-instance micro-service architecture.
-A request consumer for a certain domain service will always use the same Kafka consumer group name, so every request will be handled by exactly one instance.
+A request consumer for a certain domain service will always use the same Kafka consumer group name.
+In this way every request will be handled by exactly one instance.
-The responses on the other hand are read by all instances of the domain services that need the answer.
+The responses on the other hand are read by all instances of the domain services that could need the answer.
 Kate wants to be flexible and light-weight and doesn't manage an administration which instance handled the request.
 But Kate makes sure that only the callback of the instance that handled the request will be triggered to handle the response.
 Other instances will ignore the response.
 The consumer group name for the responses is appended with the OS process id to